kboul/sundaes-on-demand/README.md

 ## Starting the app

-Run `npm install` to run the client or run `npm run dev` to run both client and server.
+Run `npm run dev` to run both client and server.
 The server will be found at [localhost:3030](http://localhost:3030) while the client at [localhost:3000](http://localhost:3000).

 ## Kill server